 • 40% of head injuries in children aged 10 to 19 occur during sports.

-Although Canada as a whole is constantly working towards improving the area of injury prevention, theres’still more work to be done.
-Please join us in spreading the word about injury prevention today, and every day.
+Canada continues to make progress in injury prevention, but there’s still more work to be done.
+Please join us in spreading the word this National Injury Prevention Day, and every day.

 Leave a Reply